lanofdoom/counterstrikesource-gungame/README.md

 comma-separated list.
 Any values beyond the number of weapons in the weapon order will be ignored.
 Further, if there are fewer entries in this list than there are in ``sm_lanofdoom_gungame_weapon_order`` a value of 1 kill per level is used for the unspecified levels.
-Empty by default.
+The default value of this CVAR is undefined and may vary by game.